 What are some issues when trading on Australian cryptocurrency exchanges?

 One of the main issues that Trading exchange need improvement is to keep fees low.
 So they do not cancel out any gains customers may have achieved.
 Aussies seem to pay premiums on everything and unfortunately, this has not excluded cryptocurrencies.

 Another issue that can be done better is the accessibility to lesser known coins.
 It is extremely difficult to access altcoins from popular projects such as IOTA, Cardano, Tron, and Stellar.”

 Ausfinex plans to offer an Australian cryptocurrency exchange that supports customers’ needs and counteracts these issues.
 AUSFINEX is boasting to be Australia’s largest cryptocurrency exchange when it launches in 2019.

-AUSTRAC’s mandatory registration requirements for all Australian digital currency exchange providers will certainly help improve the industry’s operations and help bring cryptocurrencies into the mainstream.
+AUSTRAC’s mandatory registration requirements for all Australian digital currency exchange providers will certainly come handy.
+This will help improve the industry’s operations and help bring cryptocurrencies into the mainstream.

 AUSTRAC, the Australian Government’s financial intelligence agency has regulatory responsibility for anti-money laundering (AML) and counter-terrorism financing (CTF).
 It provides guidance on its website on AML and CTF for digital currency exchange (DCE) providers.

 What are the new AML and CTF obligations for DCE providers?AUSTRAC requires a business which provides exchange services converting fiat currency (e.g. in Australian or US dollars) into digital currency and vice versa to: